 Professor Lauren Schmitz (Public Affairs) joined the UW faculty in fall 2019 to lead research on gene-environment interplay and epigenetics.

 Schmitz, along with several other UW faculty across campus, spearheads the Initiative in Social Genomics.

 Social Genomics Cluster Hire Opening

-The University of Wisconsin–Madison invites applications for a position in the area of Social Genomics, beginning August 2022.
+The University of Wisconsin–Madison invites applications for a position in the area of Social Genomics beginning July 1, 2023.